croit/grafana-dashboards/README.md

 * Name: croit
 * Type: graphite
-* URL: http://localhost:23647 (adjust when not running on the same node)
+* URL: http://localhost:8080/graphite/ (adjust when not running on the same node, HTTPS is also available, same config certificate config as our dashboard)
-* Access: Proxy
+* Access: Server
 * Auth: Basic Auth, With Credentials
 * User/Password: any croit user with "Viewer" privileges